AAA Acceptance Corp Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known AAA AC number.
 You may be a victim of AAA AC phone harassment.
 The list above is not all the numbers that AAA AC uses.
-The calls can be from a different number and it still be AAA Acceptance Corp calling you.
+The calls can be from different phone numbers and it still be AAA Acceptance Corp calling you.
 For each call you receive, be sure to document the date and time, as this information can be important for your case.
 Contact our office right away so we can start the process to stop AAA AC from calling you illegally.
 Above all, no one should live with harassment!

 Debt Collectors and the Law